steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

    :linenos:

-As with any source code, the overview comments provide a reference to the users regarding project licensing and an introduction to what we are simulating.
+As with any source code, the overview comments provide a reference to the users regarding project general aspects.
 The E-macs descriptor is part of the ns-3 coding style to allow E-macs developers' editor to recognize the document type.
+Following, licensing terms and an introduction to what we are simulating are displayed.
 Header includes are ordered from most general to particular functionalities within ns-3 and Kodo.
 From ns-3, the necessary modules are:

 * Core module: For simulation event handling.
 This module provide a set of class-based APIs that control the simulation behaviour.
 It is essential for